805 Columbus Avenue

-I obtained my Master’s with honors from the Technical University of Denmark.
-I then continued my work on data science at the same university and obtained a PhD.
-After a short postdoc at DTU, I am now at Northeastern University, working with Prof. Alan Mislove and Prof. Christo Wilson on privacy as well as on fairness in machine learning.
+I obtained my master’s with honors from the Technical University of Denmark.
+Then, I continued my work on data science at the same university and obtained a PhD After a short postdoc there, I am now at Northeastern University, working with Professor Alan Mislove and Professor Christo Wilson on privacy and fairness in machine learning.

 What are your research interests?

-My research is centered around the behavior of individuals, as well as the interactions people have with one another and with computer systems.
-I apply machine learning and other statistical approaches to model spreading of diseases and information, human mobility and interactions, as well as to infer relationships and life outcomes of study participants.
+My research is centered around the behavior of individuals, and the interactions people have with one another and with computer systems.
+I apply machine learning and other statistical approaches to model spreading of diseases and information, human mobility and interactions, and to infer relationships and life outcomes of study participants.
 I measure the impact of one’s actions and social network on their privacy.
 Finally, I investigate algorithmic black boxes and study ways of detecting, measuring, and eliminating biases from automated decision making systems.